nmarkert/amse/project/project-plan.md

 Excel Sheets provided for every Month by the Kraftfahrt-Bundesamt, which shows the new registrations of motor vehicles with alternative drive systems.
 Important for this project will be especially the sheets "FZ 28.2", which shows the new registration numbers for each month since 2016 and "FZ 28.9", which shows the new registrations for a specific month categorized by the corresponding state

-### Datasource3: German states with capitals by area, population and population density
+### Datasource3: German States with Capitals by Area, Population and Population Density
 * Metadata URL: https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/Administrativ/02-bundeslaender.html
 * Data URL: https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/Administrativ/02-bundeslaender.xlsx?__blob=publicationFile
 * Data Format: xlsx